nhsengland/virtual-wards-draft-standards/FHIR-Resources-Population-Guidance/FHIR-Patient.md

     <tbody>
       <tr>
       <td>boolean</td>
-      <td>Optional</td>
+      <td>Required</td>
-      <td>Optional</td>
+      <td>0:1</td>
       <td>Most systems will interpret the absence of a value as a sign of the person being alive.</td>
       </tr>
           <tr>
       <td>dateTime</td>
-      <td>Optional</td>
+      <td>Required</td>
-      <td>Optional</td>
+      <td>0:1</td>
       <td>Most systems will interpret the absence of a value as a sign of the person being alive.</td>
       </tr>
     </tbody>
 </table>

 Indicates if the individual is deceased or not.
 If there's no value in the instance, it means there is no statement on whether or not the individual is deceased.
 Most systems will interpret the absence of a value as a sign of the person being alive.
+Only one instance of the boolean or dateTime is required.

 #### Example
 ```json